For information about Skyline operations and maintenance, please visit the City’s Department of Transportation Services (DTS) website:

 The destination of reaching Ala Moana is important because of the location of the Ala Moana Transit Center, the City’s largest bus transit center.
 More than 1,500 daily bus routes pass through Ala Moana Transit Center, where rail riders will be able to easily transfer to frequent bus service and continue their trips to Waikiki, UH, Hawaii Kai or elsewhere.

-It is interesting that, in the original ridership forecast for the Project, only 10 percent of the anticipated rail passengers were expected to have Kakaako or Ala Moana as their final destinations – meaning that 90 percent of the anticipated passengers would have exited rail before, or at, the Civic Center Station or would have boarded a bus at the Ala Moana Transit Center to get to their final destinations.
-Boarding a bus at the Downtown Station or the Civic Center Station will provide very comparable transit service to those passengers whose travel extends beyond Ala Moana.
+In the original ridership forecast for the Project, only about 10 percent of projected passengers were expected to have Kakaʻako or Ala Moana as their final destinations – meaning 90 percent would have exited rail before or at Civic Center Station, or transferred to a bus from Ala Moana.

 There are several reasons that a street-level rail system would not be feasible at this point of the Honolulu rail project, including: